Globalisation and Design: Midterm Reflections

 Despite constant alarming headlines of tragedy, conflict and suffering—another result of modern technology making “news” instantly available to (almost) all— academics tell us that the world has never been more peaceful, never have so many risen above poverty and never have so many had access to clean water, education and better health.

 But all is not rosy.
-The environmental impact of industrialisation on our planet is significant—amplified by population growth, urbanization and consumption.
-Despite the attempts of some special interests our climate IS changing.
+The environmental impact of industrialisation on our planet is significant—amplified by population growth, urbanisation and consumption.
+Despite the claims of some special interests our climate IS changing.
 Cultural heritages seem threatened with erasure.
 So while globalisation is an unstoppable force, it can be shaped, made more equitable and in fact it can be a force that contributes to cultural diversity and the celebration of cultural heritage.
 Design can play an important role in this.

 The influence of designers has grown dramatically.
 That influence is today at its peak and carries with it the capacity to do much good, and just as much damage.
 As with any profession, the ethical responsibilities of every individual practitioner are challenged on a daily basis.
 Other professionals—doctors, lawyers, journalists—inscribe their professional responsibilities on flags held high.
 (And most of them, we hope and expect, act accordingly.)